 Growth and elimination of emotional pain?
 There is no direct way to measure any of these two clear benefits in a direct, objective, quantifiable way.
 It’s like, how much would we pay for getting rid of physical pain or a severe toothache?
 It’s kind of “priceless”.
 By the same token, growing as a person or eliminating emotional pain is “priceless”.

 However, let’s consider the rewards associated with growth and/or the elimination of mental anguish by reviewing a couple of real-life examples.
 As a clarification: the names and some details of the following cases have been changed to protect confidentiality (confidentiality is guaranteed as part of the psychotherapy process).

-As a final reflection, dealing with your potential (growth) or with eliminating pain (emotional, mental) is worth the effort.
-It is important that you place your trust in not the cheapest option but on the professional that will truly help your journey.
+As a final reflection, dealing with your potential (growth) or with eliminating pain (emotional, and mental) is worth the effort.
+It is important that you place your trust in not the cheapest option but in the professional that will truly help your journey.

 I invite you to invest in yourself and in making changes at a deep level that will help you achieve your full potential liberated from unnecessary pain.
 Achieving this provides long-lasting, meaningful rewards.
 It’s just a phone call away!